 The easiest way of obtaining GCC if you are using Mac OS is to download the Xcode development environment.
 It is available on Apple’s website with a manual of simple instructions.
 You will be able to use the GNU Compiler for C/C++ once the Xcode is set up

 Installation on Windows

-If your assignment deadline is fast approaching, you can avoid the installation hassle by getting help with Objective-C assignment from Programminghomeworkhelp.com.
+If your assignment deadline is fast approaching, you can avoid the installation hassle by getting help with the Objective-C assignment from Programminghomeworkhelp.com.